Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Numerical calculations of photon statistics that reveals entanglement

-\subsection{Numerical calculations of photon statistics that reveals entanglement}
+\section{Numerical calculations of photon statistics that reveals entanglement}

-We present the numerical calculations of $P(n_{1},n_{2})$ given by Eqs.~(\ref{P_n1_n2_formula-01}) and (\ref{SabCaCb-formula-01}), respectively, in this subsection.
+We present the numerical calculations of $P(n_{1},n_{2})$ given by equations~(\ref{P_n1_n2_formula-01}) and (\ref{SabCaCb-formula-01}), respectively, in this section.

 Figure~\ref{Figure-03} represents a two-dimensional graph of the probability $P(n_{1},n_{2})$ for the numbers of photons $n_{1}$ and $n_{2}$ obtained by detections in the ports $c$ and $d$, respectively, with $\alpha = 1/2$ and $r = 1$.
-In Fig.~\ref{Figure-03}, we omit the point $P(0,0) = 0.417$ from the graph.
-Looking at Fig.~\ref{Figure-03}, we note that $P(1,1)$ is the highest peak, except for $P(0,0)$.
+In figure~\ref{Figure-03}, we omit the point $P(0,0) = 0.417$ from the graph.
+Looking at figure~\ref{Figure-03}, we note that $P(1,1)$ is the highest peak, except for $P(0,0)$.

-We show another graph in Fig.~\ref{Figure-04} to examine this fact in detail.
+We show another graph in figure~\ref{Figure-04} to examine this fact in detail.
 Figure~\ref{Figure-04} shows a graph of $P(1,n)$ as a function of $n$ with setting $n_{1} = 1$.
-The vertical axis of Fig.~\ref{Figure-04} is displayed in the logarithmic scale.
+The vertical axis of figure~\ref{Figure-04} is displayed in the logarithmic scale.

-As shown in Fig.~\ref{Figure-04}, we become aware that $P(1,n)$ is promoted for odd $n$ and suppressed even for $n$.
-The probability is dominant for odd $n$ is a reflection of quantum entanglement.
+As shown in figure~\ref{Figure-04}, we become aware that $P(1,n)$ is promoted for odd $n$ and suppressed for even $n$.
+The fact that the probability is dominant for odd $n$ is a reflection of quantum entanglement.
 We can understand it from the following consideration.
-Let us think about the single-mode squeezed vacuum state $\hat{S}(\zeta)|0\rangle$, where the squeezing operator $\hat{S}(\zeta)$ is given by Eq.~(\ref{single-mode-squeezing-operator-01}).
+Let us think about the single-mode squeezed vacuum state $\hat{S}(\zeta)|0\rangle$, where the squeezing operator $\hat{S}(\zeta)$ is given by equation~(\ref{single-mode-squeezing-operator-01}).
 In the squeezing operator $\hat{S}(\zeta)$, the squeezed state $\hat{S}(\zeta)|0\rangle$ is a superposition of states whose number of photons is even because creation and annihilation operators appear in the forms $\hat{a}^{\dagger 2}$ and $\hat{a}^{2}$, respectively.
-Hence, we can be sure that quantum entanglement makes the probabilities for odd $n$ dominant, as shown in Fig.~\ref{Figure-04}.
+Hence, we can be sure that quantum entanglement makes the probabilities for odd $n$ dominant, as shown in figure~\ref{Figure-04}.

 Here, we concentrate on events where the detector of port $c$ detects only a single photon.
 The probability that the detector of port $c$ detects only a single photon is described as

 and $P_{1} = 0.151$ for $\alpha = 1/2$ and $r = 1$.
 Table~\ref{Table-01} shows $P(n)=P(1,n)/P_{1}$ for $n = 1, ..., 6$ that are renormalized probabilities.